 Menstrual cups are completely reusable, and they're made of silicone so have a low flammability.
 They also don't pose health risks like toxic shock syndrome, and are environmentally friendly.
 You use one cup for the entirety of your period and they can last for up to 12 hours—you don't have to worry about changing them during the day.

-In Australia, they are popular because they reduce from waste of pads and tampons.
 But they need to rinsed and washed to be reused.
-With limited access to bathrooms don't they pose hygiene issues?
+With limited access to bathrooms at the detention center, don't they pose hygiene issues?

-It feels like this discussion exists totally outside of the centre, have the women themselves pushed for them?
+It feels like this discussion exists totally outside of the center.
+Have the women themselves pushed for cups?